-A Phase 2 Single-Arm Study of Neoadjuvant Chemo-Immunotherapy and Surgical Resection in Locally Advance Non-Small Cell Lung Cancer (NSCLC) With N3 Lymph Node Involvement
+A Phase 2 Single-arm Study of Neoadjuvant Chemo-Immunotherapy and Surgical Resection in Locally Advanced Non-small Cell Lung Cancer With N3 Lymph Node Involvement or Other High Risk Features

 Georgetown University